UpCloudLtd/upcloud-packer/README.md

-# upcloud-packer
+# UpCloud Packer builder

 [![Build Status](https://travis-ci.org/UpCloudLtd/upcloud-packer.svg?branch=master)](https://travis-ci.org/UpCloudLtd/upcloud-packer)

 This is a Packer builder which can be used to generate storage templates on UpCloud.
-It uses the [UpCloud Go SDK](https://github.com/UpCloudLtd/upcloud-go-sdk) to interface with UpCloud's API.
+It uses the [UpCloud Go SDK](https://github.com/UpCloudLtd/upcloud-go-sdk) to interface with the UpCloud API.

 ## Installation

 ### Pre-built binaries

 You can download pre-built binaries of the plugin from the [GitHub releases page](https://github.com/UpCloudLtd/upcloud-packer/releases).
 Just download the archive for your operating system and architecture, unpack it, then place the binary in `~/.packer.d/plugins`.
 Make sure the file is executable.

 ### Installing from source

 #### Prerequisites

-You will need to have the [Glide](https://github.com/Masterminds/glide) package manager installed.
-Follow the instructions in their README to install it.
+You will need to have the [Go](https://golang.org/) programming language, the [Glide](https://github.com/Masterminds/glide) package manager, and the [Packer](https://www.packer.io/) itself installed.
+You can find instructions to install each of the prerequisites at their documentation.

 #### Building and installing